Headless body on train: Inter-faith affair behind murder of minor; father, two others held

 Train number 15114 Chapra Gomti Nagar Express stops at Tamkuhi railway station in Kushinagar district for two minutes.
 After killing the minor on May 16, the trio spent a few hours chopping off body parts and stuffing the body.
 Living barely 800 metres from the station, they got the idea of dumping the box in the train.

 “They arrived at the station at around 9 pm and waited for the night to wear on and for people to fall asleep.
-When the train arrived at the station at around 10:41 pm, the trio got inside the S1 coach and got off from M1 (the next coach).
+When the train arrived at the station at around 10:41 pm, the trio got inside the S1 coach and got off from M1 (next to the next coach).

 “Their faces were captured on the CCTV at M1 coach after which a team of police started searching nearby localities when someone identified them leading to their detention,” said Dharamveer Singh, SHO, GRP, Charbagh police station and IO of the case.